Bernie Sanders’ Secret Acting Career Revealed By Seth Meyers

 “It wasn’t that we did a lot of auditioning for the film,” Sanders explained, in a clip that can be viewed on YouTube.
 “It happened to be that the film was shot in Vermont.
 That helped.
 And they went — I was the mayor of the city of Burlington.
 We helped them out getting some extras and so on and so forth.”

-While aiding the film’s production companies with logistics and hiring extras, Sanders was able to land a minor role in the film.
-During his brief appearance in the film, Bernie can be seen handing out candy on Halloween, after a few trick-or-treaters arrive on his doorstep.
+While aiding the film’s production companies with logistics and in hiring extras, Sanders was able to land a minor role in the film.
+During his brief appearance in the film, Bernie can be seen handing out candy on Halloween after a few trick-or-treaters arrive on his doorstep.

 After Seth Meyers played the clip for the audience, Bernie joked that he believed his performance was award-worthy.